Lock & Paddle

 Can I bring my pet?

-For safety reasons, and the comfort of fellow paddlers, we recommend that pets stay on land, rather than in your paddlecraft.
+For safety reasons, and the comfort of fellow paddlers, no pets are permitted in your paddlecraft during the event.

 After we paddle up the locks, how do I get back to my car?